hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_an_8ac4e1ce-0d10-4ddb-b981-0020f7c7fc83-0_1.content.md

 ## Our Background

-Our mission is to provide a platform for sharing knowledge and insights into the fascinating world of neural networks.
-To help bring this vision to life, we've created a captivating wallpaper featuring an abstract illustration of an AI neural network, with intricate lines and a dark and technological color palette.
+Our mission is to provide a platform for sharing knowledge and insights into the Fas<wbr>ci<wbr>na<wbr>ting world of neural networks.
+To help bring this vision to life, we've created a Cap<wbr>ti<wbr>va<wbr>ting wallpaper featuring an abstract illustration of an AI neural network, with intricate lines and a dark and technological color palette.
 This wallpaper serves as a visual representation of the complexity and beauty of neural networks.

 ## Our Focus Areas